Explore Jabal Maqla, the true Mount Sinai, with expert insights and Bedouin legends. Uncover ancient secrets in Saudi Arabia’s Tabuk Region.

 Tabuk Province - Collection from Tabuk Airport

-Haql - This Red Sea crossing site in Saudi Arabia, opposite Nuweiba Beach, is a captivating stop on the journey.
+Haql - This Red Sea crossing site in Saudi Arabia, opposite Nuweiba Beach, is a captivating stop on our journey.
 It is widely believed to be the location where Moses and the Israelites crossed the Red Sea during the Exodus.
-As the area is explored, the landscape aligns with biblical…
+As we explore this area, you’ll witness the landscape that aligns…

 Pick-up